RNA-FRETools/MASH-FRET/docs/output-files/log-daily-logs.md

 They are automatically created at the `rootfolder/log` location, with rootfolder the current root folder.

 They are automatically updated when:
-- more than 20 new actions are added to the action history,
+- new actions are added to the action history,
 - closing MASH-FRET.

 ## File name